 The Center on Law and Finance began its work in 2019 with a mission built around connecting top thinkers—academics from multiple disciplines and institutions, top practitioners, and students—to better understand how the law interacts with, and shapes, financial institutions.
 The goal, Casey said, is to foster dialogue aimed at translating cutting-edge research into practical applications and to create a hub for intellectual leadership on these issues.

 “As financial markets become more sophisticated and complex, legal analysis of those markets must keep up.
 This requires the innovative research and rigorous examination that the University of Chicago is known for,” said Casey, who is also the Law School’s deputy dean.
 “The Center will take advantage of the Law School’s tradition of interdisciplinary study and creative research to tackle this endeavor.”

-This quarter, the center hosted three virtual events, including a September stakeholder governance workshop, “Can Business Law Do More to Advance Social Goals?”, which featured scholarship by the Earl B. Dickerson Fellow Emilie Aguirre and Harry A. Bigelow Fellow Aneil Kovvali and drew at least 45 attendees.
+In the fall of 2020, the center hosted three virtual events, including a September stakeholder governance workshop, “Can Business Law Do More to Advance Social Goals?”, which featured scholarship by the Earl B. Dickerson Fellow Emilie Aguirre and Harry A. Bigelow Fellow Aneil Kovvali and drew at least 45 attendees.
 The center also held an August webinar on course selection for students interested in business law careers and a private virtual event in late October for its Founders Committee.